Ben Roberts-Smith: Top soldier won't apologise for alleged war crimes

 - Published

-Ben Roberts-Smith is proud of his actions in Afghanistan, the former Australian soldier said in his first comments since a judge ruled reports he committed war crimes were true.
+Ben Roberts-Smith is proud of his actions in Afghanistan, the former Australian soldier said in his first comments since a judge ruled claims he committed war crimes were true.

-A landmark defamation case this month found the Victoria Cross recipient murdered four Afghan prisoners.
+A landmark defamation case this month found Mr Roberts-Smith was responsible for the murders of four Afghans.

-Mr Roberts-Smith says he is innocent and will consider filing an appeal.
+The Victoria Cross recipient says he is innocent and will consider an appeal.

-Speaking as he returned to Australia for the first time since the judgement was delivered on 1 June, he also said he would not apologise to those affected by his alleged crimes.
+Speaking to reporters from Nine as he returned to Australia for the first time since the judgement was delivered, Mr Roberts-Smith also said he would not apologise to those affected by his alleged crimes.

 "We haven't done anything wrong, so we won't be making any apologies," he said.